Find Affordable College Courses

 New York, NY

-Baruch College did quite well in this year’s ranking of the best places for journalism students to get a bachelor’s degree.
-It came in at #7 on the list.
+Baruch College came in at #7 in this year’s edition of the Best Value Journalism Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
 Baruch is a fairly large public school located in the large city of New York.

 Baruch undergraduate students pay an average of $15,414 in tuition and fees each year.
 While working on their Bachelor's Degree, journalism majors at Baruch accumulate an average of around $18,756 in student debt.